 Hi!
 I'm Blayne.

-I live with my wife and our three goofy dogs in downtown Batesville, Arkansas.
+I live with my wife and our three crazy dogs in downtown Batesville.
+Two of the dogs are clearly hers.
+I claim the old mean one—shocker!

 Work Experience